 From tea's first discovery in China to the present day, the story of a great world obsession

 Behind the wholesome image of the world's most popular drink lies a strangely murky and often violent past.
+From its first discovery to the present day, this is an extraordinary story of a great world obsession.

 When tea began to be imported into the West from China in the seventeenth century, its high price and heavy taxes made it an immediate target for smuggling and dispute at every level, culminating in international incidents like the notorious Boston Tea Party.